Cover Letter

 Or if you’re still curious, feel free to watch the short clip below to see Rezi's AI cover letter generator in action.

-Your cover letter is all good as long as it explains why you’re a good fit and how your work history is a good match for the company’s needs.
+Your cover letter is all good as long as it explains why you’re a good fit.
+This is done by showing how your skills and work history make you a good match for solving company-specific challenges.

 Explore Rezi 🔥 Comes with 5,000 AI Credits, and is free forever, no credit card required.